103G.297 DIVERSION OR DRAINAGE OF WATER FOR MINING.

 (1) acquire all rights or easements necessary for the operation;

-(2) pay or give security for the payment of damages to the property that may result from the operations; and
+(2) pay or give security for the payment of damages to the property that may result from the

 (3) give evidence of compliance with this subdivision as the commissioner may require.